CubePilot/cubepilot-docs/herelink/connect-to-mission-planner.md

 * Enter the IP of the herelink controler [Find your IP](https://ccm.net/faq/33725-how-to-check-your-android-ip-address)
 * Enter port '14552'

-you will now have mavlink working into Mission Planner
+You will now have mavlink working into Mission Planner

 ### To view live Herelink video in Mission Planner